Anonymised case profile · Market-Entry Marketing Sprint

 A third-generation family-controlled specialty machine builder in the Schwarzwald engineering corridor, qualifying for a Carolinas plant after a long-standing European packaging OEM consolidated US capacity.
 Anonymised composite profile drawn from corridor patterns.

-The firm in shape.
+GMA in shape.

 A family-controlled specialty machine builder in the Schwarzwald engineering corridor.
-Multi-decade operating history, narrow category leadership in a niche packaging-machinery segment, third-generation Geschäftsführer principal.
+Multi-decade operating history, narrow category leadership in a niche packaging-machinery segment, third-generation Geschäftsführer owner.
 Annual revenue in the lower nine figures in euro.
 European OEM relationships across packaging, food processing, and downstream consumer-goods integration.
 Home-market product-market fit confirmed.

-The firm had been in motion in the United States for eighteen months at the start of the engagement.
+GMA had been in motion in the United States for eighteen months at the start of the engagement.
 A Delaware C-Corp registered.
 A single US service engineer based near the OEM anchor customer site in the Carolinas.
 A US bank account opened.
 A translated home-market website live.
 Trade-show presence at IMTS in Chicago and Pack Expo in Las Vegas under the German firm name with translated booth materials.

 What stalled the conversation.

-The European packaging OEM had asked the firm to qualify in the United States to retain the relationship after consolidating production to a Carolinas plant.
+The European packaging OEM had asked the company to qualify in the United States to retain the relationship after consolidating production to a Carolinas plant.
 The first commercial meeting with the US OEM plant manager was warm.
 The second meeting opened with the US OEM's category-first procurement architecture: which US machine category, which US installed base, which US service and parts, which US firm USD pricing.

-Market Entry Sprint, six to ten weeks.
+Market-Entry Marketing Sprint, six to ten weeks.

 What was rebuilt.